Pantai Indah Kapuk: Transportation

-Pantai Indah Kapuk is connected to the Soedijatmo Toll Road that links to the Soekarno–Hatta International Airport, and the western section of the Jakarta Outer Ring Road (JORR).
-A new toll road, Kamal–Teluknaga–Rajeg (Katara), which is a part of the JORR 3 plan, is currently under construction, passing through parts of the PIK 2 extension area.
+Pantai Indah Kapuk is connected to the Soedijatmo Toll Road via Kamal–Teluknaga–Rajeg (Katara) Toll Road that links to the Soekarno–Hatta International Airport, and the western section of the Jakarta Outer Ring Road (JORR).

 For public transit, Transjakarta provides two bus routes: route 1A (Pantai Maju–Balai Kota) and route T31 (PIK 2–Blok M), both routes serve the existing PIK 1 and PIK 2 extension project.
 Route 1A is the first route to serve the proper, opened in 2014 as BKTB (Bus Kota Terintegrasi Busway, lit.
 'Busway-Integrated City Bus').
 Route T31 was commenced on 22 May 2025, as part of Transjakarta's cross-border (Transjabodetabek) feeder network expansion.
-Transjakarta also operates one free-of-charge double-decker tour bus route from Kota Tua Jakarta to PIK, namely route BW9.
-Aside from Transjakarta, PIK developer Agung Sedayu Group also operates its own bus network serving both PIK 1 and PIK 2, and a connection to Sedayu City at Kelapa Gading.
+Aside from Transjakarta, PIK developer Agung Sedayu Group also operates its own shuttle bus network serving both PIK 1 and PIK 2, and also a connection to Sedayu City at Kelapa Gading.